some-natalie/some-natalie/_posts/2023-10-16-kodi-setup.md

 You'll need some parts and pieces to build this.

-- Raspberry Pi 4 (amount of RAM up to you)
+- Raspberry Pi 4 or 5 (amount of RAM up to you)
 - Micro-SD card (capacity up to you)
 - Power supply for the board (15W USB-C)
 - Case (strongly recommend a passively cooled case like [this one](https://flirc.tv/products/flirc-raspberry-pi-4-case-silver))